Samthesimpsons/Samthesimpsons/README.md

 - 🌱 I’m currently working on Knowledge bases and LLM applications in a bank!
 - 📫 Reach me at **samuelsimweixuan@gmail.com**
 - 🚀 Currently for my jobscope I am digesting the entire book of **Practical Natural Language Processing: A Comprehensive Guide to Building Real-World NLP** by O`Reiley.
+As a side hobby, I read up and listen to recordings of Tom Hougaard.

 I was a KKH-SUTD Scholar recipient who studied Business Analytics and Operations Research at SUTD.
 I also took 2 minors in Artificial Intelligence and Digital Humanities.
 Currently, I am enrolled for the Master of Science in Computing at SMU and am an IMDA Postgraduate Scholar.